tgarratt/HungryHerbivore-Milestone3/README.md

     1. Search for difficulty that has content (returns expected recipe)
     2. Search for difficulty that has no contect (searches but returns a visually unpleasing empty box)
     3. Created if function using jinja to return 'No recipes here' if recipe count == 0
     4. Search again for difficulty that has no content (returns 'No recipes here' instead of empty box which prodvides informtion to the user instead of no content)

+My site is designed to work and have a high UX on all resultions, this was made much easier with chromes developer tools allowing me to test the display on specific products but also responsivly so I can see it change from a small size to and medium then large.
+Materialize's 'col' class was my main use of displaying sizes of elements under diffrent sizes but would also use custom CSS to hide elements on specific sizes also.

+I ran into a small issue with testing and that was the live view of my code.
+For some reason the AWS cloud 9 live link for my code was not connecting to monogdb.
+This meant that when I would view my code using AWS half of the content would not load in and would not give an propper view of how my site actually looked.
+I could simply solve this issue by pushing to heroku for every change of my code however this meant everything took slightly more time and left me with an excessive number of commits.
+If this problem was to reoccur I would look to solve it at the beggining to increase my functionality and reduce the commits needed for my site.